chris219219/mstrlib/README.md

 ## mstrlib

 mstrlib stands for "modern string library".
-It helps C developers write higher level software without having to worry about too many of the intracacies of strings in C.
+It helps C developers write higher level software without having to worry about too many of the intricacies of strings in C.

 ## How to Build